NSA Type 1 cryptographic algorithm

 suited for parallelization.
 One of the later documents indeed described

-a single clock pulse implementation.
-That document arrived 5 years later.
+a single clock pulse implementation, but that document arrived 5 years later.

 A block cipher mode that enhanced ECB mode by chaining together